-During a write, the following signals are associated with transfer of these actual byte locations: \overline{WRHH} (bits 31-24), \overline{WRHL} (bits 23-16), \overline{WRH} (bits 15-8), and \overline{WRL} (bits 7-0).
+During a write, the following signals are associated with transfer of these actual byte locations: \overline{WRH} (bits 15 to 8) and \overline{WRL} (bits 7 to 0).

-10.3.2 Wait State Control
+8.3.2 Wait State Control

-The number of wait states inserted into ordinary space access states can be controlled using the WCR settings (figure 10.4).
+The number of wait states inserted into ordinary space access states can be controlled using the WCR settings (figure 8.4).
+The specified number of Tw cycles are inserted as software wait cycles at the timing shown in figure 8.4.

-Figure 10.4 Wait Timing of Ordinary Space Access (Software Wait Only)
+Figure 8.4 Wait Timing of Ordinary Space Access (Software Wait Only)

 When the wait is specified by software using WCR, the wait input \overline{WAIT} signal from outside is sampled.
-Figure 10.5 shows the \overline{WAIT} signal sampling.
+Figure 8.5 shows the \overline{WAIT} signal sampling.
 The \overline{WAIT} signal is sampled at the clock rise one cycle before the clock rise when T_w state shifts to T_2 state.

-Figure 10.5 Wait State Timing of Ordinary Space Access (Wait States from Software Wait 2 State + WAIT Signal)
+Figure 8.5 Wait State Timing of Ordinary Space Access (Wait States from Software Wait 2 State + WAIT Signal)

-Idle cycles can be inserted to prevent extension of the \overline{RD} signal or \overline{WRx} signal assert period beyond the length of the \overline{CSn} signal assert period by setting the SW3-SW0 bits of BCR2.
+Idle cycles can be inserted to prevent extension of the \overline{RD} signal or \overline{WRx} signal assert period beyond the length of the \overline{CSn} signal assert period by setting the SW3 to SW0 bits of BCR2.
 This allows for flexible interfaces with external circuitry.
-The timing is shown in figure 10.6.
+The timing is shown in figure 8.6.
 T_h and T_f cycles are added respectively before and after the ordinary cycle.
 Only \overline{CSn} is asserted in these cycles; \overline{RD} and \overline{WRx} signals are not.
 Further, data is extended up to the T_f cycle, which is effective for gate arrays and the like, which have slower write operations.

-10.4 DRAM Access
+8.4 DRAM Access

-10.4.1 DRAM Direct Connection
+8.4.1 DRAM Direct Connection

-When address space A31-A24 = H'01 has been accessed, the corresponding space becomes a 16-Mbyte DRAM space, and the DRAM interface function can be used to directly connect the SH7040 Series to DRAM.
+When address space A31 to A24 = H'01 has been accessed, the corresponding space becomes a 16-Mbyte DRAM space, and the DRAM interface function can be used to directly connect this LSI to DRAM.